hmcts/ops-runbooks/aks/known-issues.md

 - Run `kubectl get pod <podname> -o yaml | grep nodeName` to identify the node where pod scheduling has failed
 - Run `kubectl get pods -A | grep <node name>` to list all pods running on node
-- Identify and delete or more non-DaemonSet pods to restart on a different node and free up a capacity on the current node
+- Identify and delete one or more non-DaemonSet pods to restart on a different node and free up a capacity on the current node
 - If deleted pods are stuck in `Terminating` state, use `kubectl delete pod <podname> --grace-period 0 --force` to forcefully delete pod
 - Confirm DaemonSet pod now starts successfully